KasparEtter/ef1p/pages/email/email.md

 allocated the IP address block `123.xxx.xxx.xxx` to the [Asia-Pacific Network Information Centre (APNIC)](https://en.wikipedia.org/wiki/Asia-Pacific_Network_Information_Centre), it also delegated the DNS zone `123.in-addr.arpa` to APNIC.
-You can <a class="bind-dns-query" href="#tool-lookup-dns-records" data-domain="123.in-addr.arpa" data-type="SOA" data-dnssec="false" title="Look up the SOA record of 123.in-addr.arpa.">check this</a>
+You can <a href="#tool-lookup-dns-records&domainName=123.in-addr.arpa&recordType=SOA&dnssecOk=false" title="Look up the SOA record of 123.in-addr.arpa.">check this</a>
 with the [DNS tool](/internet/#domain-name-system) below:

 <div id="tool-lookup-dns-records"></div>